Look Younger With Blepharoplasty!

 The cosmetic blepharoplasty is different, however.
-It is done to either the lower or upper eyelid or both and it performed to improve the eyelid’s appearance.
+It is done to either the lower or upper eyelid or both and it is performed to improve the eyelid’s appearance.
 Excess skin is typically removed from the lower lid or excess fat is redistributed to freshen the entire eye area and give you a youthful glow.
 It’s a subtle procedure, however, and it will not drastically change your face, which is good if you are only looking for a little pick-me-up.

 A blepharoplasty is safe and nearly free from complications.
 It is a 45 minute to 2 hour outpatient procedure that can be conducted under local anesthesia.
 The difference in time frame is solely dependent upon whether you choose to get both your lower and upper eyelids done at the same time.